Deepfakes, Synthetic Media and Generative AI

 Fortifying the Truth in Africa

-Previous consultations
+Previous consultations (2019-2020)

-Reports and blogs
+Reports and articles

 This article talks about the need to ‘fortify the truth’ by fostering resilient witnessing practices that can ensure trustworthy videos and strengthen narratives of vulnerable communities.
 It identifies and speculates on actions at tactical, strategic, tools, technology, and policy levels, drawing upon human rights organization WITNESS’s work on proactive preparation for emerging technologies and technical infrastructures.